⚠️ Beware of job scams posing as BGC Recruitment Consultants. Concerned about a scam? Verify your recruiter's identity here.

 Why Learn It:

-The C programming language and C++ are considered low-level languages that offer direct access to memory and system resources.
-They’re used in operating systems, game engines, and embedded systems.
+C and C++ are low-level languages that offer direct access to memory and system resources.
+While known for game engines and embedded systems globally, in Hong Kong, C++ is the lifeblood of high-frequency trading (HFT) platforms where microsecond execution speeds dictate market success.

-Despite their complexity, the advantages of C++ programming language include high performance, control, and versatility.
-These languages are foundational for understanding how computers work at a deeper level.
+Despite their complexity, the advantages of C++ include unmatched high performance, control, and versatility.

-Career Tip: Mastering C/C++ can lead to roles in robotics, IoT, and high-performance computing.
+Career Tip: Mastering C/C++ can lead to incredibly lucrative roles in quantitative finance, robotics, and high-performance computing.

 Best for: Data Management, Analytics, Business Intelligence